Git, GitHub and GitLab and their benefits

 </dependency>

-You can find the latest version of JGit in the Maven Central repository.
-After adding <dependencies> to the file pom.xml Maven should automatically get and use everything you’ll need from the JGit library to get the job done.
+The latest version of JGit can be found in the Maven Central repository.
+After adding <dependencies> to the pom.xml file, Maven should automatically fetch and use everything you’ll need from the JGit library to get the job done.

-You must then create a repository, which you do using the init command:
+You then need to create a repository, which you do using the init command:

 Git git = Git.init().setDirectory(“/path/to/repo”).call();